Two Miss Americas

 Searching for a Rheumatoid Arthritis Celebrity

-So many times, I have heard RA’ers say: We need to find our celebrities.
+So many times, I have heard people with RA say: We need to find our celebrities.
 We need them to speak out about having Rheumatoid Arthritis.
 That is why I jump to read every article about a famous person who has RA.

-This weekend, an RA’er tweeted about the Rheumatoid Arthritis of a Hollywood star.
+This weekend, a friend tweeted about the Rheumatoid Arthritis of a Hollywood star.
 I flew to the full article.
 Who is it?
 What’s she saying about it?

 I think several of us went and read it all at once because we shared the same reaction: disillusionment.
 Here is how the People magazine article about Camryn Manheim ended: